Contra dance: Events

+Contra dances take place in more than 200 cities and towns across the U.S. (as of 2020), as well as in other countries.

-Contra dance events are open to all, regardless of experience unless explicitly labeled otherwise.
+Contra dance events are typically open to all, regardless of experience, unless explicitly stated otherwise.
 It is common to see dancers with a wide range of ages, from children to the elderly.
 Most dancers are white and middle or upper-middle class.
 Contra dances are family-friendly, and alcohol consumption is not part of the culture.
 Many events offer beginner-level instructions prior to the dance.
 A typical evening of contra dance is three hours long, including an intermission.
 The event consists of a number of individual contra dances, each lasting about 15 minutes, and typically a band intermission with some waltzes, schottisches, polkas, or Swedish hambos.
 In some places, square dances are thrown into the mix, sometimes at the discretion of the caller.
 Music for the evening is typically performed by a live band, playing jigs and reels from Ireland, Scotland, Canada, or the USA.
 The tunes may range from traditional originating a century ago, to modern compositions including electric guitar, synth keyboard, and driving percussion – so long as the music fits the timing for contra dance patterns.
 Sometimes, a rock tune will be woven in.

 Generally, a leader, known as a caller, will teach each individual dance just before the music for that dance begins.
 During this introductory walk-through, participants learn the dance by walking through the steps and formations, following the caller's instructions.
 The caller gives the instructions orally, and sometimes augments them with demonstrations of steps by experienced dancers in the group.
 The walk-through usually proceeds in the order of the moves as they will be done with the music; in some dances, the caller may vary the order of moves during the dance, a fact that is usually explained as part of the caller's instructions.